Dharamraj Singh: Early life

+Construction of Kawardha Palace (Moti Mahal)

-The Kawardha Palace was designed and built in the period 1936-39 by Maharaja Dharamraj Singh, using the best Italian marble and stone, stands out in the 11 acres of lush green garden.
+The Kawardha Palace was designed and built in the period 1936-39 by Raja Lal Dharamraj Singh, using the best Italian marble and stone, stands out in the 11 acres of lush green garden.

+Political career

 After independence of India, he became a politician.
 He represented Kawardha Vidhan Sabha constituency of undivided Madhya Pradesh Legislative Assembly by winning General election of 1957 as an Indian National Congress candidate.

 He died on 20 August 1959 and his eldest son Vishwaraj Pratap Singh, inherited the title of Raja of Kawardha.